-The World Languages and Cultures Department offers coursework in beginning, intermediate, and advanced French, German, and Spanish, as well as coursework in beginning and intermediate Mandarin Chinese, Italian, and Japanese.
+The World Languages and Cultures Department offers coursework in beginning, intermediate, and advanced French, German, and Spanish, as well as coursework in beginning and intermediate Mandarin Chinese, Italian, Russian, and Japanese.
 Instruction at all levels emphasizes communicative competence and the use of authentic media to prepare students for cultural, educational, literary and professional needs in California, throughout the United States, and abroad.

 Students who wish to enroll in language courses for the first time at Cal Poly, numbered 101 through 203, must take the requisite Placement Examination prior to enrolling.
 Students who have never studied the desired language must begin at 101. *Please check the World Languages and Cultures Department website for test dates and procedures.

 The department supports the concept of international education and encourages students to investigate opportunities for meaningful international study, internships, and educational experiences.
 The department works with Cal Poly's and the CSU’s International Programs to ensure that courses taken in an experience abroad count toward either major, support, minor, general education and/or free electives, as appropriate.
 Students interested in studying abroad should consult with the Cal Poly International Center Office and their assigned academic advisor well in advance.